macbuse/macbuse.github.io/TOKYO/showcase.md

 * [ Bugeaud, Reutenauer, Siksek](https://core.ac.uk/download/pdf/82088222.pdf)
 * Conclusion too hard!!!

 #
 <!-- _transition: cube -->
 ### Aigner's monotonicity conjectures

 * Markov’s theorem and 100 years of the uniqueness conjecture.
 A mathematical journey from irrational numbers to perfect matchings.
 2013.
-* M. Rabideaua, R. Schiffler,
+* M. Rabideau, R. Schiffler,
 Continued fractions and orderings on the Markov numbers, Advances in Mathematics Vol 370,  2020.
 * C Lagisquet and E. Pelantová and S. Tavenas and L. Vuillon, On the Markov numbers: fixed numerator, denominator, and sum conjectures.